Skip to content

 • Weathersfield VT Police Jail.

 Finding someone in a local county jail in Vermont is pretty easy.
 The process is different than finding someone in state prison, though.
-Unlike state prison inmate records, all jails records are kept by local law enforcement.
+Unlike state prison inmate records, all jail records are kept by local law enforcement.
 Therefore, anyone looking for a Vermont jail inmate must contact the local police station where the person was arrested.
 Sometimes these police stations have websites of their own with inmate locator features or a list of current jail inmates.

 Vermont Juvenile Detention Centers

 The state of Vermont has one juvenile detention center to house youth offenders under the age of 18.
 This facility is called Woodside Juvenile Rehabilitation Center and is run by the Vermont Agency of Human Services and the Department for Children and Families.
 They serve children aged 10-17 who have broken state laws.
-Their mission is described as: “Woodside provides short- and long-term placements and treatment services for youth — in a safe and secure environment.
-Residents receive medical and psychiatric services in the least-restrictive setting possible given their needs.”
+Their mission is described as: "Woodside provides short- and long-term placements and treatment services for youth — in a safe and secure environment.
+Residents receive medical and psychiatric services in the least restrictive setting possible given their needs".

 Why are People Incarcerated in Vermont?